 In line with the Bologna Convention, the School of Management Fribourg offers a modular course.
 One module corresponds to a structured regrouping of several classes.
 One passed module results in a certain number of credits (points).
 Awarding credits increases the transparency of the challenges and facilitates student mobility on both a national and international scale.
 180 credits are required in order to obtain the degree.

 Studies under the Bachelor's degree are characterised by a general approach that is reflected through a wide variety of classes.
-The first semesters enable students to develop their knowledge of the fundamental subject matters of economics and management (financial management, taxation and law, management and human resources, marketing, political economy, instrumental fields, languages, and communication).
+The first semesters enable students to develop their knowledge of the fundamental subject matters of economics and management (Strategic management- Accounting and financial management - Marketing and - Human Resources - Supply Chain Management/Logistics - Project management - Analysis of the information system - Law and taxes - Economics and business topicality - Computer science, mathematics and statistics - Languages and communication).

 In the latter semesters, apart from a number of mandatory courses, students are free to choose their options.
 The main options (referred to as «majors») include the fields of marketing, human resources and finance.
 Students at the School of Management Fribourg can choose to specialize in Entrepreneurship.
 Finally, a number of classes are available as secondary options («minors»).
 These options enable students to immerse themselves in conditions that are close to professional practice.
 One strength of the course is the option for students to personalize one-quarter of their studies.